rimakogni/de-prep-steps/11_git_exercises_part_2/11_git_exercises_part_2.md

 ---

-## Commit and push
+## 1. Commit and push:

-1. Using the terminal, create a new file called `git-terminology.txt` and add the snippet below to the file:
+1. Using the terminal, create a new file called `git-terminology.txt` inside your `11_git_exercises_part_2` directory, and add the snippet below to the file:

 ```txt
 git clone <github-link-here> - makes a local copy of the remote repo at the specified link